317 Conklin Hall

-Dr. Monteiro's next project with The Museum On Site is a collaboration with Harlem-based artist Autumn Robinson called "Washington's Next!" which will be presented in October 2018 as part of the Art in Odd Places BODY Festival and Exhibition.
-The project website can be found here: www.washingtonsnext.com; and the project's social media accounts ("WashingtonsNext" on Twitter, Facebook, and Instagram) will be updated regularly leading up to the launch of the project.
+Dr. Monteiro's current project with The Museum On Site is called "Washington's Next!" and was first presented in October 2018 as part of the Art in Odd Places BODY Festival and Exhibition.
+The project website can be found here: www.washingtonsnext.com; and the project's social media accounts (@WashingtonsNext on Twitter and Instagram) are updated as the project evolves.

 Previous projects include:

 A Thousand Ships: A Ritual of Remembrance Marking the Bicentennial of the Abolition of the Transatlantic Slave Trade, a collaboration with artist Barnaby Evans, which took place at WaterFire Providence, and reached an audience of 30,000 residents and tourists.
-A book documenting the event is available for purchase here: http://www.blurb.com/b/3218866-a-thousand-ships (a free PDF can be downloaded here: http://www.themuseumonline.com/book/1000_SHIPS_LOWRES_05.10.12.pdf
+A book documenting the event is available for purchase here: http://www.blurb.com/b/3218866-a-thousand-ships, and a free PDF can be downloaded here: http://www.themuseumonline.com/book/1000_SHIPS_LOWRES_05.10.12.pdf